JackSzwergold/Writing/memories/Carlos the Cleaner Posed for Porn.md

 By Jack Szwergold

-I worked for a comic book company back in the late 1980s.
+I worked for a comic book company called Castilian Communications back in the late 1980s.
 I wasn’t an artist or anything, but I was basically a “worker” wokring in the shipping department, taking orders, doing data entry, and all that.

 And the company itself was a boutique business run out of a loft on 19th Street in the Flatiron district.
 One half of the loft was an illustration business, ther other half was a graphic novel business.
 The two guys who ran the place lived in the back of the loft.